Filler migration

 Individual anatomy

-• Avoiding pressure or massage unless advised
+7. 7 Avoid pressure or massage unless specifically advised.

 1. Check how long ago the treatment was carried out.